Houston beats Cleveland State 87-56 as Sampson ties Wooden

 Sampson earned his 664th win, No. 38 all-time, in his first game at Assembly Hall since resigning as Indiana’s coach in February 2008.

-No. 2 seed Houston has won eight straight and will face seventh-seeded Clemson or 10th-seeded Rutgers in the Midwest Region’s second round on Sunday.
+No. 2 seed Houston has won eight straight and will face 10th-seeded Rutgers in the Midwest Region’s second round on Sunday.
 It’s unclear if starting guard DeJon Jarreau will be available after he missed all but 41 seconds with a hip pointer.

 “DeJon has been our MVP this season,” Sampson said.
 “Quentin has been our best player but DeJon has been our most important player and I think doing this tonight will give us some confidence going forward.”